datadudes/wsdl2avro/README.md

 SOAP API, and putting it into Hadoop/HDFS in Avro serialized format.
 In order to convert the XML from the Salesforce API to Avro, we need to have proper Avro Schemas for all types of objects we want to store.
 This is how _wsdl2avro_ was born.

-We are planning to release this Salesforce->Hadoop tool when it's done!
+The Salesforce->Hadoop tool [can be found here](https://github.com/datadudes/salesforce2hadoop)

 #### Type conversion